CMHAAorg/cmhaa-website/site/content/about.md

       mental health outcomes will be achieved for more people, sooner.
   - type: vimeo_with_quote
     vimeo_quote_id: "457647049"
-    vimeo_quote_text: One of the great outcomes of the Alliance so far is that we’re opening up a little more frequently and more easily, and just acknowledging the reality of the moment we’re all facing.
-We have to build on that as we look to the future.
+    vimeo_quote_text: We as business leaders could, and should, come together to help normalise this conversation so that we talk about mental health just as regularly and normally as we talk about physical health.
     vimeo_quote_author: Steven Worrall, Managing Director, Microsoft Australia, and Chair, Corporate Mental Health Alliance Australia
   - type: split_title_content